DISCLAIMER:

 "Oh, that angry

 warrior."
-She smiled, felt his
+She smiled and felt his

 fingers tighten on hers.
 "As I